Lost Eidolons: Plot

-After Abramo is crowned king, many former noble houses of Artemesia pledge their allegiance to Benerio.
+After Abramo is crowned king, many former noble houses of Artemesia pledge their allegiance to Benerio and the young king Abramo.
 Lord Sigewolf pledges his allegiance to Benerio on the condition that they take Hullisberg from the Empire.
 However, during this time, Balastar begins showing signs of increasing ruthlessness, ordering his men to massacre Hullisberg.
-A subsequent ambush led by Kaspar results in Isoro’s death, which drives Balastar to become even more ruthless.
-He kills Cristobal to seize the role of High Commander.The kingdom of Benerio eventually defeats the Empire after Eden captures Leroyaure, the capital of the Artemesia Empire.
-However, Balastar’s growing ruthlessness leaves the population uneasy about life under the Benerio Kingdom, and tensions rise as Balastar’s army prepares to confront Eden.
-In an attempt to maintain goodwill, Eden arranges a banquet outside the capital, but he is framed for his uncle’s death due to Kaspar exploiting information from Abramo.
-Balastar’s army viciously attacks Eden’s forces, and Leon dies in the ensuing conflict, sparking a new civil war within the Benerio Kingdom.
-Eden is forced to flee with his army.
+A subsequent ambush led by Kaspar results in Isoro's death, which drives Balastar to become even more ruthless.
+He kills Cristobal to seize the role of High Commander.
+The Kingdom of Benerio eventually defeats the Empire after Eden captures Leroyaure, the capital of the Artemesia Empire.
+However, Balastar's growing ruthlessness leaves the population uneasy about life under the Benerio Kingdom, and tensions rise as Balastar's army prepares to confront Eden.
+In an attempt to maintain goodwill, Eden arranges a banquet outside the capital, but he is framed for his uncle's death due to Kaspar exploiting information from Abramo.
+Balastar's army viciously attacks Eden's forces, and Leon dies in the ensuing conflict, sparking a new civil war within the Benerio Kingdom.

-During his escape, Eden is empowered with the abilities of the Eidolons, powerful godlike spirits who choose certain mortals to be instruments of their will, but this power is insufficient to defeat Balastar.
+During his escape, Eden is empowered with the abilities of the Eidolons, powerful godlike spirits who choose certain mortals to be instruments of their will and has chosen both Balastar and Eden as its hosts, but this power is insufficient to defeat Balastar.
 With the Empire fallen and Eden gone, Balastar kills Abramo Orsio and becomes the new tyrant of the Benerio Kingdom.
-Over the next two years, Eden works to reclaim the kingdom by targeting Leroyaure and confronting the tyranny of Balastar’s rule.
-He rallies the high houses to avenge Abramo and protect their lands from Balastar’s iron-fisted rule at Hullisberg, only to be repelled, dealing a critical blow to the alliance.
+Over the next two years, Eden works to reclaim the kingdom by targeting Leroyaure and confronting the tyranny of Balastar's rule.
+He rallies the high houses to avenge Abramo and protect their lands from Balastar's iron-fisted rule at Hullisberg, only to be repelled, dealing a critical blow to the alliance.
 Besieged at Polmelde, Eden fights a losing battle against Balastar.
 Meanwhile, Klara seizes the city of Lampikoz from Balastar but strains her relationship with Eden after her reinforcements fail to arrive.
-With few options left, Eden fortifies Charteu Ridge in anticipation of Balastar’s assault.
+With few options left, Eden fortifies Charteu Ridge in anticipation of Balastar's assault.
 Fortune turns when Klara defeats Katarina at Linnoit, allowing Eden to corner Balastar at Kiorzen.
 Eden attacks Balastar rather than accepting an armistice and kills him as he attempts to flee.
-Depending on whether Eden saved Gilbert, he either rules as a benevolent king or becomes another ruthless conqueror in the annals of Artemesia’s history.
+Depending on whether Eden saved Gilbert, he either rules as a benevolent king or becomes another ruthless conqueror in the annals of Artemesia's history.